Gina Hoeckelmann

 D = Diameter: is the mole the size of a pencil eraser or smaller (<6mm)

-E = Evolution: this is The Most Important.
+E = Evolution: this is the most important.
 Is the mole changing?
 If your mole has changed, you should schedule an appointment with a dermatologist.

 abcde-melenoma-739x1024